-With such a fortune possible, it did not take long for MacLaine to consign the care of his child to his mother-in-law and to emerge “in all the glory of laced clothes, hat, and feather.”
+With such a fortune possible, it did not take long for James MacLaine to consign the care of his child to his mother-in-law.
+He then emerged “in all the glory of laced clothes, hat, and feather.”
 He also took the title of a peer and with Plunkett as his servant “set out upon his quest [to find a rich wife].”
-He arrived in Wells all set to marry but found himself involved in an altercation at a public house: He was recognized “and ignominiously kicked out.”
+He arrived in Wells all set to marry but found himself involved in an altercation at a public house where he was recognized and “ignominiously kicked out.”

-He returned to London and gathered enough money to go to Jamaica.
-Unfortunately, before his ship set sail he gambled away the sixty guineas needed for his trip.
+James Maclaine returned to London and gathered enough money to go to Jamaica.
+Unfortunately, before his ship set sail, he gambled away the sixty guineas needed for his trip.
 In financial straits once again, Plunkett now tempted MacLaine to take up a life of crime by telling him he “had a right to live and not want the conveniences of life while dull, plodding, busy knaves carried cash in their pockets — upon such they must draw to supply their wants.”

 Plunkett in the meantime was dealing with his own problems.